junxit/us-congress-bills-116/bill.md

     > - **(g)** *Information verification*
     >   - **(1)** *Semiannual confirmation*
     >     - **(A)** *In general* Not less frequently than semiannually, the Director, in coordination with the White House Office of Presidential Personnel, shall confirm that the information on the covered website is complete, accurate, reliable, and up-to-date.
+    >   - **(1)** *Confirmation*
+    >     - **(A)** *In general* On the date that is 90 days after the date on which the covered website is established, the Director, in coordination with the White House Office of Presidential Personnel, shall confirm that the information on the covered website is complete, accurate, reliable, and up-to-date.
     >     - **(B)** *Certification* On the date on which the Director makes a confirmation under subparagraph (A), the Director shall publish on the covered website a certification that the confirmation has been made.
     >   - **(2)** *Authority of director* In carrying out paragraph (1), the Director may—
     >     - **(A)** request additional information from an agency; and